UofT-DSI/python/README.md

 1. Describe the benefits of Object Oriented programming
 2. Write a block of code as a reuseable function
 3. Use manual and automated testing to ensure block of code work as expected
-4. Use the numPy to perform mathematical operations on arrays and datasets
+4. Use the `numPy` library to perform mathematical operations on arrays and datasets

 ## Assignments